hackoclipse/hash-cracker/README.md

-# md5-cracker
+# hash-cracker
-this is a md5 cracker written in java.
+this is a hash cracker written in java. it supports on the momend only md5 hashes with cpu cracking.

 bitcoin: 3Pt5tRKEitduYnKEHTBYx2NEVAVVVi7o6N